- Dhaulagiri Round Trek

 Day three : Dharapani to Muri Altitude 1,850m

 From Dharapani the trail leads us to a ridge where the land flattens out.
 The trail climbs steeply to the villages of Sabang and Mattim.
 From here you continue up to descend to the Gatti Khola and reach Phalai Gaon (1,810m).
 Cross the Dhara Khola and then climb a ridge to the large Magar village of Muri.
 From here there are views to Ganapathi peak and the whole Dhaulagiri range, overnight stay at Muri.

 Day four : Muri to Bagar Altitude 2,080m

 trekking times: 7 to 8hrs

-From Muri there is a steep decent out of the village.
-We start crossing of a rocky stream that lead to the terraced fields by the banks of the Dhora Khola.
+From Muri, there is a steep descent out of the village.
+We start crossing a rocky stream that leads to the terraced fields by the banks of the Dhora Khola.
 The trail then moves through the villages of Ghorban and Gugge.
 We will then descend through a forest and terraced fields to Boghara (2,080m).
 Overnight at tented camps.

 Day five : Bagar to Dovan Altitude 2,520m

 Trekking times: 6 to 7hrs.